yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 **Backup the SD Card**

-A good thing to do now is to make a disk image backup of the SD card, so that if it fails, you can easily restore it.
+A good thing to do now is to make a regular disk image backup of the SD card, so that if it fails, you can easily restore it.

-You can use the excellent raspbiBackup script here: https://www.linux-tips-and-tricks.de/en/quickstart-rbk
+You can use the excellent raspbiBackup script.
+Get instructions on how to use it here: https://www.linux-tips-and-tricks.de/en/quickstart-rbk

-You can also automate this to regularly backup your SD card image using a CRON job.
+> NOTE: You can also automate this to regularly backup your SD card image using a CRON job to your USB drive.

 **Setup Remote Access to the Pi with a GUI **